apache/trafficcontrol/docs/source/api/v4/users.rst

 Response Structure
 ------------------
 :addressLine1:   The user's address - including street name and number
 :addressLine2:   An additional address field for e.g. apartment number
+:changeLogCount: The number of change log entries created by the user
 :city:           The name of the city wherein the user resides
 :company:        The name of the company for which the user works
 :country:        The name of the country wherein the user resides
 :email:          The user's email address
 :fullName:       The user's full name, e.g. "John Quincy Adams"
 :gid:            A deprecated field only kept for legacy compatibility reasons that used to contain the UNIX group ID of the user - now it is always ``null``

+	.. deprecated:: 4.0
+		This field is serves no known purpose, and shouldn't be used for anything so it can be removed in the future.

 :id:                An integral, unique identifier for this user
+:lastAuthenticated: The date and time at which the user was last authenticated, in :rfc:`3339`
 :lastUpdated:       The date and time at which the user was last modified, in :ref:`non-rfc-datetime`
 :newUser:           A meta field with no apparent purpose that is usually ``null`` unless explicitly set during creation or modification of a user via some API endpoint
 :phoneNumber:       The user's phone number
 :postalCode:        The postal code of the area in which the user resides
 :publicSshKey:      The user's public key used for the SSH protocol
 :registrationSent:  If the user was created using the :ref:`to-api-users-register` endpoint, this will be the date and time at which the registration email was sent - otherwise it will be ``null``
 :role:              The name of the role assigned to this user
 :stateOrProvince:   The name of the state or province where this user resides
 :tenant:            The name of the tenant to which this user belongs
 :tenantId:          The integral, unique identifier of the tenant to which this user belongs
+:ucdn:              The name of the :abbr:`uCDN (Upstream Content Delivery Network)` to which the user belongs

+	.. versionadded:: 4.0

 :uid: A deprecated field only kept for legacy compatibility reasons that used to contain the UNIX user ID of the user - now it is always ``null``

+	.. deprecated:: 4.0
+		This field is serves no known purpose, and shouldn't be used for anything so it can be removed in the future.

 :username: The user's username

 .. code-block:: http
 	:caption: Response Example

 	HTTP/1.1 201 Created
-	Access-Control-Allow-Credentials: true
-	Access-Control-Allow-Headers: Origin, X-Requested-With, Content-Type, Accept
-	Access-Control-Allow-Methods: POST,GET,OPTIONS,PUT,DELETE
-	Access-Control-Allow-Origin: *
-	Cache-Control: no-cache, no-store, max-age=0, must-revalidate
+	Content-Encoding: gzip
 	Content-Type: application/json
-	Location: /api/4.0/users?id=44
+	Location: /api/4.0/users?id=3
-	Date: Thu, 13 Dec 2018 02:28:27 GMT
+	Permissions-Policy: interest-cohort=()
+	Set-Cookie: mojolicious=...; Path=/; Expires=Fri, 13 May 2022 23:13:54 GMT; Max-Age=3600; HttpOnly
+	Vary: Accept-Encoding
 	X-Server-Name: traffic_ops_golang/
-	Set-Cookie: mojolicious=...; Path=/; Expires=Mon, 18 Nov 2019 17:40:54 GMT; Max-Age=3600; HttpOnly
-	Vary: Accept-Encoding
-	Whole-Content-Sha512: vDqbaMvgeeoIds1czqvIWlyDG8WLnCCJdF14Ub05nsE+oJOakkyeZ8odf4d0Zjtqpk01hoVo14H2tjuWPdqwgw==
+	Date: Fri, 13 May 2022 22:13:54 GMT
-	Content-Length: 623
+	Content-Length: 382

 	{ "alerts": [
 		{
-			"level": "success",
-			"text": "user was created."
+			"text": "user was created.",
+			"level": "success"
 		}
 	],
 	"response": {